- Apply

 - Give

-Eastern Connecticut State University is advancing a Strategic Compass to guide the University’s direction in the years ahead and to position us thoughtfully as we approach our next comprehensive NECHE accreditation review in fall 2030.
+On May 5, 2026, the University Senate at Eastern Connecticut State University overwhelmingly endorsed a Strategic Compass to guide the institution’s future direction and to prepare for its next comprehensive New England Commission on Higher Education (NECHE) accreditation review in fall 2030.

-The Strategic Compass reflects more than 17 months of engagement and reflection.
-It began with the Listening and Learning Tour and continued through structured conversations, small group meetings, written reflections, and informal exchanges across campus and with stakeholders across the region.
+The Strategic Compass is the result of 16 months of engagement and reflection.
+The process began with a Listening and Learning Tour and continued through structured discussions, small group meetings, written feedback, and informal conversations across campus and with stakeholders throughout the region.

 The Strategic Compass establishes six institutional goals and corresponding areas of focus that provide stability and direction as Eastern moves forward.